corsairmarks/ecumenopolis_trade/mod/README.md

 Commercial Arcologies provide more Merchant jobs and fewer Clerk jobs as long as the colony designation remains Ecumenopolis Commercial.
 But wait, there's more!
 Empires with the Merchant Guilds civic will find that more Merchants replace Clerks.
 But wait, there's [i]even[/i] more!
 Megacorps replace some Clerks with Executives and Managers.
 And if that wasn't enough, we'll throw in positive interaction with the "Commercial Enterprise" tradition for even more Merchants, Executives, and Managers.

+## Update for Stellaris 3.3 "Libra"

+With the introduction of Administrative Arcologies (and Ecclesiastical Arcologies) in Stellaris version 3.3 "Libra," it is no longer possible to view Commercial Arcologies without a planetview-enhancing UI mod.
+See below for three recommendations.
+Because of this, it has also been removed from my modpack Subtle Polish.

 # Changes

 Adds the `col_ecu_trade` colony type and a new district `district_arcology_commercial`.
 Overrides the `col_ecu_mix` colony type to match the bonuses for the default mixed ringworld (+20% immigration pull, +5% jobs output) so as to not conflict (mechanics-wise) with the new `col_ecu_trade` type.